sum

 an element and a sorted list, it returns a sorted list.

-Question: What should be the definition of insert
+Question: What should be the definition of iinsert

 ?

-Ideally, we would like to write a verified sorted function that works over Haskell’s lists.
+Ideally, we would like to write a verified sorted function that works for various sortedness properties and even over Haskell’s lists.
 Of course, we cannot constraint all lists to be sorted.
 But, we can abstract the notion of sortedness over the data declaration.

 Thus, instead of explicitly stating that the head should be less that the element of the tail: